corrode/corrode.github.io/content/blog/hardening-rust/index.md

 {% info(title="Panic Hooks Run in a Compromised Environment" icon="warning") %}

 Be careful: one of the subsystems you want to interact with might be the *cause* of the panic you're handling!
 For example, if your database connection pool panicked, trying to flush pending writes to that same pool will likely fail or hang.
-Keep cleanup operations minimal and avoid anything that could panic itself.
+Keep cleanup operations fault-tolerant and avoid anything that can panic, block indefinitely, or depend on the subsystem that just failed.

 {% end %}